Court Etiquette in the Federal Courts

 - Clean closed in shoes.

-Dress style that is inappropriate:
+Dress style that is inappropriate includes the following:

 - Sleeveless and see-through tops;